Incesticide: Previously released

+Although not commercially released at the time, "Beeswax", "Downer", "Mexican Seafood", "Hairspray Queen", and "Aero Zeppelin" were first circulated on Nirvana Demo / Montage of Heck, Nirvana's first demo tape, in 1988.

 Artwork and packaging

 The cover art was painted by Cobain, who is credited as Kurdt Kobain in the liner notes.
 The rubber duck seen on the album's back cover belonged to art-designer Robert Fisher.
+It can also be seen on the front sleeve of the compilation album DGC Rarities.

-The front cover prominently displays a poppy, hinting at Cobain's struggle with heroin addiction.
+The front cover prominently displays a poppy (also seen throughout the music video for their song 'Heart-Shaped Box'), hinting at Cobain's struggle with heroin use.

 The first several pressings of the album contained liner notes written by Cobain, including a statement decrying homophobia, racism and misogyny:

 Versions of the album containing the liner notes by Cobain could be found at record stores as late as 1998.
 Initial copies in the U.S. and Canada also contained a Parental Advisory label.

 Critical reception

 The album received generally positive reviews.
-"Nobody really wants a Hatful of Hollow-type assortment of Peel/Goodier sessions, B-sides, demos and obscurities in the place of a proper studio album," observed Andrew Perry in Select.
+"Nobody really wants a Hatful of Hollow–type assortment of Peel/Goodier sessions, B-sides, demos and obscurities in the place of a proper studio album", observed Andrew Perry in Select.
 "But, hell, wouldn't you try and put an end to the consumer madness going on in your name?
 And harvest some of the money for yourself?
 Anyway, people might start talking about the music again…" In a review for AllMusic, music critic Stephen Thomas Erlewine said that the song "Aneurysm" was "perhaps the greatest single song the group ever recorded".